 The United States currently does not have a treaty with Switzerland providing for the reciprocal recognition and enforcement of judgments, other than arbitration awards, in civil and commercial matters.
 Consequently, a final judgment for payment given by a court in the United States, whether or not predicated solely upon U.S. securities laws, would not automatically be recognized or enforceable in Switzerland.
 In order to obtain a judgment which is enforceable in Switzerland, the party in whose favor a final and conclusive judgment of the U.S. court has been rendered will be required to file its claim with a court of competent jurisdiction in Switzerland.
 Such party may submit to the Swiss court the final judgment rendered by the U.S. court.
 If and to the extent that the Swiss court finds that the jurisdiction of the U.S. court has been based on grounds which are internationally acceptable and that proper legal procedures have been observed, the court of Switzerland will, in principle, give binding effect to the judgment of the U.S. court, unless such judgment contravenes principles of public policy of Switzerland.
 Also, mandatory provisions of Swiss law may be applicable regardless of any other law that would otherwise apply.
-Swiss courts may deny the recognition and enforcement of punitive damages or other awards.
-Moreover, a Swiss court may reduce the amount of damages granted by a U.S. court and recognize damages only to the extent that they are necessary to compensate actual losses or damages.
+Swiss courts may deny the recognize damages only to the extent that they are necessary to compensate actual losses or damages.
 Enforcement and recognition of judgments of U.S. courts in Switzerland are solely governed by the provisions of the Swiss Federal Private International Law Act.
 This statute provides in principle that a judgment rendered by a non-Swiss court may be enforced in Switzerland only if: